Look below for some fantastic free days out ideas in Leeds and there’s plenty more free activity ideas listed in the sections below:

 Little Horton Lane, Bradford, BD1 1NQ.
 Tel: 0844 856 3797

 A family run farm, providing an excellent farm shop.
-You can take a walk around the outside animal area and feed the animals (charge applies), they even have Alpacas!.
-There is also an indoor sandpit and small play area with ride-ons and Little Tikes slide etc for children.
+You can take a walk around the outside animal area and feed the animals (£1 per person), they even have Alpacas!.
+There is also an indoor sandpit and small play area (£2 per child) with ride-ons and Little Tikes slide etc for children.
 There is lots of free parking and a special picnic area.

 None Go Bye Farm Shop, Otley Old Rd, Horsforth, Leeds, LS18 5HZ.
 Tel:0113 284 2206